LM-15/falltest/README.md

   ## Filters

   #### Hardcoded filters (assumptions; in the where clause):
-* Includes only titles cataloged and made ready for use.
 * Excludes: e-resources; suppressed instance records, and instance records with only suppressed holdings records.

 <details>